lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 status: Draft
 type: LSP
 created: 2021-2-14
-requires: ERC725, LSP0, LSP2, LSP6
+requires: ERC165, ERC725, LSP2, LSP6
 ---

 ## Simple Summary

-This standard describes a **basic social recovery** contract that can recover access to [ERC725](https://github.com/ERC725Alliance/ERC725/blob/develop/docs/ERC-725.md) contracts through the [LSP6-KeyManager](./LSP-6-KeyManager.md).
+This standard describes a **basic social recovery** contract that can recover access to [ERC725] contracts through the [LSP6-KeyManager](./LSP-6-KeyManager.md).

 ## Abstract

 This standard provides a mechanism for recovering access to ERC725 contracts such as tokens, NFTs, and Universal Profiles by adding a new controller address through the Key Manager after a recovery process.

-The social recovery contract should ensure a flexible and secure process where guardians, nominated by the owner, can vote for one address in each `recoverProcessId`.
-The address requesting recovery can choose a `recoverProcessId` where he reached the `guardiansThreshold` and after successfully providing the secret word which produces the same hash as the secret hash set by the owner, he will be granted the owner permissions in the recovered account and a new hash will be set and all previous `recoverProcessId` will be invalidated.
+The social recovery contract should ensure a flexible and secure process where guardians, nominated by the owner, can select one address.
+The address after reaching the `guardiansThreshold` and after successfully providing the secret word which produces the same hash as the secret hash set by the owner, will be granted the owner permissions in the recovered target and a new hash will be set and a new recovery counter will be created.

 ## Motivation

 Any Key could be lost or leaked due to a certain accident, so it's not advised to rely on one singular key to control ERC725 contracts through the Key Manager and a social recovery contract is needed in this case.

 In the case above, the user can simply reach out to his guardians and ask them to vote for a certain address.